 CEO Tim Cook revealed last year that there was a whole team working on developing AI autonomous car technology, so it’s of no real surprise to learn of this increase to the fleet.

 Project Titan is the codename for the company’s self-driving car program.
-Just last year Cook confirmed that Apple will be “focusing on autonomous systems” opposed to an Apple branded vehicle.
+Just last year Cook confirmed that Apple will be “focusing on autonomous systems” as opposed to an Apple-branded vehicle.

 You’ll certainly know it’s one of Apple’s test vehicles when you see it.
 Those that have spotted them have reported that the vehicles appear to be kitted out with a range of third-party sensors and hardware.

 This includes six LIDAR sensors, various radar units, and several cameras all encased in that distinctive Apple white plastic.

 One of the reasons as to why companies are so keen to jump on board with this technology is that autonomous cars are so cheap to produce in comparison to traditional cars as both development and manufacturing costs are lower.

 Taxi firms are being replaced by ride-hailing services such as Uber and Lyft too as we shift towards this autonomous driving society.
 Other companies also jumping on the autonomous car bandwagon include Volkswagen and General Motors Co.